avitkauskas/mojo-datastructs/README.md

 The following Python `deque` methods are available: `append()`, `appendleft()`, `clear()`, `count()`, `extend()`, `extendleft()`, `index()`, `insert()`, `remove()`, `pop()`, `popleft()`, `reverse()`, and `rotate()`.

-In addition to these methods, the Deque supports equality comparisons, meaning you can check if two deques are equal using `==`.
-It also allows membership tests like `if element in deque`, and it is fully iterable, enabling `for element in deque` loops to function as expected.
+In addition to these methods, the Deque supports equality comparisons, allowing you to check if two deques are equal using `==`.
+It can also be treated as a boolean value, where an empty deque evaluates to `False`, and a non-empty deque evaluates to `True`.
+Membership tests (`if element in deque`) and iteration (`for element in deque`) are fully supported.

 In general, the Deque should function just like the Python deque.
 If you're unfamiliar with the Python `deque`, refer to the Python documentation for more details: [Python Collections Documentation](https://docs.python.org/3/library/collections.html#collections.deque).